distributeaid/next-website-v2/README.md

 ## Crafting a Pull Request (PR)

-- Include the purpose of the Pull Request and link the issue related to the PR
+- Include the purpose of the Pull Request and link the issue related to the PR (with the `#` sign)

 - Consider providing an overview of why the work is taking place (with any relevant links).
 Don't assume familiarity with the history